NSW Coal Mine Workers Order 43

 What are the new requirements for chest X-rays?

-Order 43 increases the frequency of chest x-rays for coal workers as follows:
+An order 43 medical increases the frequency of chest x-rays for coal workers as follows:

 Introduction of an exit medical assessment